 - Others detailed in the 'health risks' section below.

 What are the health risks with anorexia nervosa?

-Health risks are caused by under-eating (starvation) and by the methods used to get rid of eaten food - being sick (vomiting), excess laxatives, etc. Problems that may occur include the following:
+Do not let the voice of anorexia in your head convince you that you are losing weight to be healthy.
+Being underweight is extremely unhealthy and can damage your health and even lead to death.
+Health risks are caused by under-eating (starvation) and by the methods used to get rid of eaten food - being sick (vomiting), excess laxatives, etc. You literally starve your body organs (such as your muscles, brain and heart) of the energy they need to function.
+Problems that may occur include the following:

 Chemical imbalances in the body